Bitcoin-Betting-Official/Transition_from_Fairlay/README.md

 ### Running a Node

 Running your own node is highly encouraged.
 Requirements are 16 GB of RAM, 2vCPU and a server with ubuntu 20.04 or higher and about 30 minutes of time to set it up.
 For instructions please get in touch.
+You may contact us via x.com.